Types of Window Functions in SQL and Questions Asked by Airbnb, Netflix, Twitter, and Uber

 This is similar to the type of calculation that can be done with an aggregate function that you’d find in the SELECT clause, but unlike regular aggregate functions, window functions do not group several rows into a single output row, they are grouped together or retain their own identities, depending on how you find them.

-Let’s take a look at one of the avg() window functions in SQL examples implemented to answer a data analytics question.
-You can view the question and write your code in the link below:
+Let’s take a look at one of the sum() window functions in SQL examples implemented to answer a data analytics question.
+You can view the SQL question on the Sum function by Uber and write your code.

 Let's write the code now to implement the SQL window function: